Elevator Repair Service

 This has changed with the play Gatz, premiered in 2006, the first of a trilogy (although initially not planned as such) of plays based on American novels from the mid to late 1920s.
 The trilogy consists of the plays Gatz, The Sound and the Fury (April Seventh, 1928), and The Select (The Sun Also Rises).
 ERS has adapted these three plays in different ways.
 For the first play, Gatz, based on the novel The Great Gatsby by F. Scott Fitzgerald (first published 1925), ERS performed every word of the book in a production that lasted over six hours.
 The second play is based on The Sound and the Fury by William Faulkner (first published 1929), and ERS staged a single chapter.
 For the third play, based on The Sun Also Rises by Ernest Hemingway (first published 1927), ERS created an edited version of the story using Hemingway's dialogue and some of his prose.

 In 2013, ERS was developing two new works for the stage: Arguendo, a staging of the 1991 Supreme Court case Barnes v.
 Glen Theatre, Inc., slated to premiere at The Public Theater in September 2013, and Fondly, Collette Richland, with preview performances at the Walker Art Center.

+In 2024, ERS adapted James Joyce's Ulysses, covering the entire book, restricting lines to words written by Joyce, but "fast forwarding" through much of it to achieve a two hour and forty minute running time.
+The play, which starts off as a reading with multiple actors sitting at a desk, expands into a fully staged and costumed production as it progresses.
+ERS' Ulysses had its global premiere at the Fischer Center at Bard College on June 20, 2024, as part of its SummerStage Festival.
+It was directed by ERS Artistic Director John Collins, with co-direction and dramaturgy by Scott Shepherd who also plays Buck Mulligan and Blazes Boylan.

+The play is said to capture the book's "whimsy, dark humor, madcap pace, and trenchant ebullience amid chaos."